 - Exhibition of speed VC 23109(c) if the driver of a vehicle accelerated or drove at an unsafe rate of speed to show off or to race another vehicle at the time of the accident.

 At Gressley & Donaldson, we understand how a moment of panic can result in a bad decision that could negatively impact your life for years to come.
 That is why our legal team strives to provide compassionate and effective advocacy to people facing hit and run charges.
-Let our criminal defense attorneys help you understand your options to get the charges dropped or minimize the potential punishment.
+Let our Riverside hit and run lawyer help you understand your options to get the charges dropped or minimize the potential punishment.

 What Are The Legal Defenses To VC 20002?